 The range of texts that could fall beneath this category is incredibly vast.
 Sending a sexy comment or a nude photo, as well as many other interpretations, could be covered under this definition.
-For adults, sexting is not typically considered a crime, but when persons under the age of 18 are involved, it becomes more serious and slingshots into the realm of child pornography.
+For adults, sexting is not typically considered a crime, but when persons under the age of 18 are involved, it becomes more serious.

 Colorado’s Recent Sexting Law

 Because sexting is quite common among adolescents, legislators were interested in altering the law so that teens involved in sexting could avoid ending up with felony charges and having to register as a sex offender.
-This new measure created several new crimes for those under the age of 18 convicted of sexting and saved the worst penalties for cases where the sexual advances were not consensual, reaching a compromise that makes more sense in the cases of teen sexting.
+This new measure created several new crimes for those under the age of 18 convicted of sexting and saved the worst penalties for cases where the sexual advances were not consensual.
+Basically, reaching a compromise that makes more sense in the cases of teen sexting.

-Breaking Down the New Teen Sexting Law
+Breakdown of CO’s New Teen Sexting Law

-For those at least 14 years of age possessing a nude photo of another juvenile who is within 4 years of the offender’s age against the victim’s permission would be committing a petty offense.
+For those at least 14 years of age possessing a nude photo of another juvenile who is within 4 years of the offender’s age, against the victim’s permission, would be committing a petty offense.

-Teen Sexting Awareness – How To Discuss Teen Sexting With Your Child
+How To Discuss Teen Sexting With Your Child

 - Don’t wait until an incident occurs to open a dialogue with your child concerning the dangers of sexting.
-Set aside a time to openly and calmly discuss your child’s phone use habits.
+Set aside time to openly and calmly discuss your child’s phone use habits.

 - Remind them that once they’ve sent a photo, it’s no longer under their control and could be distributed to anyone.
-Ask them how they would feel if they knew their teachers, friends’ parents, or their entire school saw the photo.
+Ask them how they would feel if they knew their teachers, friends’ parents or their entire school saw the photo.